Not such a silly (seaweed) sausage | UniSC | University of the Sunshine Coast, Queensland, Australia

 Seaweed Research Group

-UniSC is adopting an innovative outlook on seaweed research within the university, because it recognises the unique opportunities seaweed offers for a topical, multi-disciplinary, and integrated research approach.
+UniSC is adopting an innovative outlook on seaweed research recognising the unique opportunities seaweed offers for topical, multi-disciplinary, and integrated research.

 Media enquiries: Please contact the Media Team media@usc.edu.au